dudziak-tomasz/asteroids-js/CONFIG.md

 ## DEVELOPMENT / PRODUCTION

-Project startup scripts can be run with or without --dev parameter.
-If they are started with the --dev parameter, data from the "development" section will be used.
-If without --dev parameter, then from the "production".
+Project startup scripts can be run with --dev, --test, or no parameters.
+If they are run with the --dev parameter, the data from the "development" section will be used, if with the --test parameter, the data from the "test" section will be used.
+If without a parameter, data from the "production" section will be used.

 ---